kamo104/traine/README.md

 # traine
-These programs use opencv to load images and edit them as numby arrays.
+These programs use opencv to load images and edit them as numpy arrays.

 For time critical applications use c++ stb.